OpenSenseAction/TrainingSchoolMergingApplication/nowcasting-session/exercises/exercise_04a_probabilistic_nowcasting.md

 # Exercise 4: Nowcasting methods - Part 2 probabilistic nowcasting

-The purpose of this exercise is to illustrate how to construct, visualize and apply verification metrics to a probablistic (ensemble) nowcast using pysteps.
+The purpose of this exercise is to illustrate how to construct, visualize and apply verification metrics to a probabilistic (ensemble) nowcast using pysteps.
 The setup of this exercise is fairly similar to [exercise_04](./exercise_04_deterministic_nowcasting.md), but instead of a deterministic nowcast, we will construct an ensemble nowcast with 10 ensemble members using the STEPS model.

 ## Import data and perform the pre-processing steps

-The starting point of this exercise are the processing steps you have taken in the previous exercices.
+The starting point of this exercise are the processing steps you have taken in the previous exercises.
 Hence, make sure to load the training school data and do the pre-processing steps (transformations, derivation of advection fields, etc.).
 After these pre-processing steps, we are ready to construct our first nowcast.

 ## Construct the probabilistic nowcasts
 In this probabilistic nowcasting part, we will repeat the same basic steps of a deterministic nowcast, but, instead of a deterministic forecast, we will construct and verify a probabilistic STEPS nowcast with 10 ensemble members.
 We can get an estimate of the uncertainty in our forecast with a probabilistic forecast.
 It can, for instance, tell us what the (forecast) probability is that rainfall above a certain threshold will take place at location *x*.

-The first step is to make a probablistic nowcast using the STEPS approach that is explained in [the STEPS nowcast gallery example](https://pysteps.readthedocs.io/en/latest/auto_examples/plot_steps_nowcast.html#stochastic-nowcast-with-steps).
+The first step is to make a probabilistic nowcast using the STEPS approach that is explained in [the STEPS nowcast gallery example](https://pysteps.readthedocs.io/en/latest/auto_examples/plot_steps_nowcast.html#stochastic-nowcast-with-steps).
 You can follow this example and adjust the code where necessary to make it work for our test case.

 Make an ensemble nowcast with 10 ensemble members and 4 lead times of 15 min (one hour in total).
 You can follow the aforementioned gallery example.
 For a list of all options when configuring the STEPS nowcast, see the [pysteps documentation](https://pysteps.readthedocs.io/en/latest/pysteps_reference/nowcasts.html#pysteps-nowcasts-steps).